- What Is It?

 Can condoms protect against yeast infections and STDs?

-Because most yeast infections are not transmitted person to person, there is little evidence that a condom can protect against yeast infections.
+Because most yeast infections are not transmitted from person to person, there is little evidence that a condom can protect against yeast infections.
 However, condoms have a good chance to prevent some STDs (estimated to be about 85-98% effective).

 How long does it take for yeast infections and STDs to heal and cure?